Cray-HPE/docs-csm/operations/network/management_network/canu/custom_config.md

     --folder FOLDERNAME
 ```

-To generate switch config from SHCD run:
+To generate a network configuration from SHCD run:

 ```bash
 canu generate network config \